-When Apple first launched its “Retina display”, they used the term “retina.”
-This wasn't because these higher screen resolution displays would sit close to the eye.
-It was because it was supposed to be so good that the eye couldn't distinguish the individual dots.
+When Apple first launched its “Retina display”, they chose the term “retina” not because these higher screen resolution displays would sit close to the eye.
+Rather, it was because it was supposed to be so good that the eye couldn't distinguish the individual dots.
 That was at the distance people held their smart phones - about one foot.

 Retina gave users a resolution of about 300 ppi (pixels per inch).
 Indeed for computers (laptops, desktops and tablets) a lower pixel density also worked.
 Viewers couldn't see individual pixels on Retina displays.
 However when it came to VR displays, that resolution fell short.
 Even at 300 ppi, virtual reality headsets suffered from the so-called “screen door effect.”
 This meant that it was as if you were standing in front of a mesh screen door.

 However, this is about to change in a week’s time at the SID’s Display Week in Los Angeles, on May 22.
 That's because displays of 1000 ppi and even 2000 ppi will appear there.
 This is something of a quantum leap over what is currently available.
 (Back in June 2017, we reported that Samsung was working on a GearVR model with 2000 dpi density.
 Currently we have no further information on that effort into higher screen resolution.)

 However, it is worth remembering that the Apple first introduced the Retina display for the iPhone 4 in 2010.
 Older readers may remember that 25 years earlier, Apple introduced 300 dots per inch resolution for their LaserWriter printer.
 Ironically, printers have evolved beyond that.
 Printer density went up to 600 dpi and then to 1200 dpi.
 And this despite the fact that we don’t hold printed pages any close to our eyes than we used to.